anthonyalfimov/SWONIC-Dynamic-Controls/README.md

 1. Make sure you have [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard) installed.

-2. Download Dynamic Controls from [swonic.com](https://swonic.com/dynamic-controls/).
+2. Download the Dynamic Controls installer for your operating system from [swonic.com](https://swonic.com/dynamic-controls/) and run it.

-3. Copy all the files contained in the .ZIP file to `Documents/ROLI/LittleFoot/` (same for Windows and MacOS; you may have to create the folders if they don't exist).

-4. Launch ROLI Dashboard and connect your Lightpad to the computer (USB connection is recommended).
+3. Launch ROLI Dashboard and connect your Lightpad to the computer (USB connection is recommended).
 Select "Dynamic Controls" or "Dynamic Controls LE" to load it onto your Lightpad Block.
 Press the "Edit" button and select the "Blank" mode to start creating your own MIDI controller!

 ---